YuxinZhaozyx/siyuan-embed-drawio/README.md

 - [x] Support for mobile devices
 - [x] Support dark mode

-> If you have additional feature requests or suggestions, feel free to [open an issue on GitHub](https://github.com/YuxinZhaozyx/siyuan-embed-drawio/issues).
+> If you have additional feature requests or suggestions, feel free to [open an issue on GitHub](https://github.com/YuxinZhaozyx/siyuan-embed-drawio/issues) or [post in the SiYuan community](https://ld246.com/article/1762744532030) to request support for additional packages.

 ## Effects